Model Quantization Guide: Foundations to Production Serving

 Where:

-vLLM's stable Quantized KV Cache docs expose this directly with kv_cache_dtype="fp8" or --kv-cache-dtype fp8. vLLM supports FP8 E4M3 and E5M2 cache formats, per-tensor and per-attention-head scale strategies, and three scale paths: default scales, warmup-time scale estimation, and dataset calibration through llm-compressor.
+vLLM’s stable Quantized KV Cache docs expose this directly with kv_cache_dtype="fp8" or --kv-cache-dtype fp8. vLLM supports FP8 E4M3 and E5M2 cache formats, plus per-tensor and per-attention-head scale strategies.
+It offers three ways to get the scales: defaults, warmup-time estimation, and dataset calibration through llm-compressor.
 With FlashAttention 3, vLLM can also run attention operations in the FP8 domain by quantizing queries in addition to keys and values.

 TensorRT-LLM exposes FP8 KV cache through KvCacheConfig(dtype='fp8') and lists FP8 KV cache and NVFP4 KV cache as separate quantization recipes from weight/activation quantization.
 Hugging Face Transformers also has a QuantizedCache path via cache_implementation="quantized", with hqq supporting int2, int4, and int8 cache formats and quanto supporting int2 and int4.

-That said, KV-cache quantization is not the same as ordinary KV caching.
 Ordinary KV caching stores prior keys and values to avoid recomputing them.
 Prefix caching reuses cache blocks across requests with the same prefix.
-PagedAttention reduces fragmentation and improves allocation.
-KV offload moves cache blocks between memory tiers.
-These are cache-management techniques; they can be combined with quantization, but they are not themselves quantization.
+PagedAttention reduces fragmentation and improves allocation, while KV offload moves cache blocks between memory tiers.
+These combinations are runtime-dependent.
+Hugging Face’s QuantizedCache does not support offloading. vLLM documents its quantized KV cache separately from prefix caching and other cache-management features.
+Verify each combination in the runtime you deploy.

 The quality risk also differs from weight-only PTQ.
-KV-cache quantization injects error into the attention state read at every later decode step, so long-context retrieval, multi-turn behavior, safety/refusal behavior, tool-use formatting, and output latency need separate tests; KVQuant, KIVI, and the vLLM FP8 KV-cache study all evaluate KV-cache quantization as its own problem.
+KV-cache quantization injects error into the attention state read at every later decode step.
+Test long-context retrieval, multi-turn behavior, safety and refusals, tool-use formatting, and output latency separately.
+KVQuant, KIVI, and the vLLM FP8 KV-cache study all evaluate KV-cache quantization as its own problem.

 7. Hardware narrows the menu